shoui520/shoui520.github.io/docs/vn-linux.md

 Some games really don't like the VBoxSVGA video adapter.
 They will either: crash, refuse to start, be unable to go full screen.
 For these games, you need to switch to the VMSVGA adapter.

-* VMSVGA: best compatibility
+* VMSVGA: best compatibility. supports higher 4:3 resolutions.
 * VBoxSVGA: default, supports 3D acceleration.
+Potentially the fastest speed for GPU demanding VNs.
 Bad compatibility.
-* VBoxVGA: better compatibility, good speed.
+* VBoxVGA: better compatibility, good speed depending on engine.

 === "Wine"
 	!!! failure "Video cutscene playback"